lpezet/java/patterns/README.md

 For more info, see [Command Patterns](http://mezzetin.blogspot.com/2014/03/execute-retry-trip.html).

-### Activity&lt;T&gt; Pattern
+### Worker Pattern
 This is (yet) another variation of the standard Command Pattern.
-It's half Command&lt;T&gt; Pattern, half Android's Activity class.
-This component not only returns a result, but it takes one argument as well.
+It's a Command with a parameter and a result.
-This design allows for more reusability over the Command&lt;T&gt; Pattern.
+This design allows for:
+- more re-usability over the Command&lt;T&gt; Pattern.
+- and chaining.

-For more info, see [Activity Pattern](http://mezzetin.blogspot.com/TODO).
+For more info, see [Worker Pattern](http://mezzetin.blogspot.com/TODO).

 ### Retry Pattern
 This pattern provides a flexible approach to retrying execution of code.